nobodyatandnothing/ffmpeg-on-clear-linux/README.md

 ### <a id="requirements">Initial requirements and preparation

-Important, see [guide](doc/NV-Requirements-And-Preparation.md) if using the NVIDIA proprietary driver.
+Important, see [guide](doc/NV-Requirements-And-Preparation.md) in doc folder if using the NVIDIA proprietary driver.
 For CUDA support in FFmpeg, be sure to install the `c-extras-gcc10` bundle if the base `gcc --version` is later than 10.

 ### <a id="building">Building and installation